 Automated AP comes with a variety of initial investments, including the following:

 - Automation software licenses.
-Professional-grade solution providers will usually charge per user and have a variety of pricing options to fit your business’s needs.
-Remember that you are paying for both the software itself and for future updates.
+Professional-grade solution providers usually charge per user and have various pricing options to fit your business’s needs.
+Remember that you are paying for both the software and future updates.

 - IT support.
 A license also entitles you to customer service directly from the company.
-You won’t be left stranded if you happen to have issues during use.
+You won’t be stranded if you have issues during use.

 - Additional hardware.
-Because we’re dealing with invoices, you will occasionally have to convert a physical document into a digital format to use AP automation.
-Most service providers have mobile apps available so that you can scan these in with your smartphone.
+Because we deal with invoices, you occasionally have to convert a physical document into a digital format to use AP automation.
+Most service providers have mobile apps to scan these in with your smartphone.
 However, remember to factor in the cost of hardware scanners if you believe you need them.

 To calculate return on investment (ROI), we also need to consider what you’re getting out of an automated AP service.

 What do you get out of this automated processing technology?
 Knowing what the “return” portion of “return on investment” is, helps justify the initial cost of implementation.

 - Easy invoice data collection.
 Automation services allow employees to capture invoice data in electronic format and often quite literally with cameras and scanning software.
 Technologies like optical character recognition (OCR) digitize information almost instantly.

 - Faster payment processing.
 The time between the initial order and payment processing is much shorter, speeding up your responsiveness to your suppliers.